scaleoutsean/eseries-perf-analyzer/README.md

   - Disks (configuration/properties)
   - Power supplies (power consumption)
   - Temperature (inlet, CPU)
-  - Events and MEL (major event logs)
+  - Events and MEL (major event log)
 - Security not an afterthought
   - Out-of-the-box HTTPS everywhere
   - TLS 1.3 with strong ciphers
   - Strict TLS certificate validation available, and regular TLS validation by default (invalid certificates rejected)
   - Quantum-Resistant Cryptography option for TLS key exchange
-  - Enables QRC proxying of SANtricity Web and API
+  - Enables Quantum-Resistant proxying of Web and API access to SANtricity API
 - Future-proof design
   - Database back-end on InfluxDB 3 released in 2025 - good for years to come
-  - Python 3.10+ with InfluxDB3 client developed by InfluxDB community and no fancy modules
+  - Python 3.10+ with InfluxDB3 client developed by InfluxDB community and only the essential modules
   - InfluxDB Explorer - Web UI for data exploration using SQL or Natural Language Processing/AI
-  - Integration with InfluxDB MCP server possible
+  - External reverse HTTPS proxy for easy access by InfluxDB 3 MCP Server or other authorized clients
-- No-nonsense project
+- Agility and simplicity
   - Permissive MIT license
   - No Community Code of Conduct
   - No Contributor Agreement